segarciat/TLPI/ch05-FileIO-Further-Details/exercises/03-atomic-append/README.md

 # Exercise 05-03

 This exercise is designated to demonstrate why the atomicity guaranteed by opening a file with the `O_APPEND` flag is necessary.
-Write a progrma that takes up to three command-line arguments:
+Write a program that takes up to three command-line arguments:

 ```bash